knusperman/getting_cleaning_project/CodeBook.md

 ### Script

 Get the data needed into your working directory in the provided structure, i.e. with subfolders for train and test data.
+The units are the same as in the data.
+See the description of the raw data set for further details.

 The script will import the files and perform the tasks specified in the assignment.
 It loads the plyr package.